28th Tony Awards

 The 28th Annual Tony Awards ceremony was held on April 21, 1974, at the Shubert Theatre in New York City, and broadcast by ABC television.
 Hosts were Peter Falk, Florence Henderson, Robert Preston and Cicely Tyson.
 The theme was "Homecoming", where stars from TV and film returned to Broadway to help present the awards or perform.

+Eligibility

+Shows that opened on Broadway during the 1973–1974 season before March 11, 1974 are eligible.